Why Don’t I Feel Like Myself Anymore? The “Mask” You Didn’t Know You Were Wearing

 “I’ll act the way this person wants me to, so I don’t have to feel bad like this again.”

-If they’re lucky, they’ll have someone in their life—like a parent or a friend—who shows them how to deal with this kind of criticism in a healthy way.
+If they’re lucky, they’ll have someone in their life (like a parent or a friend) who’ll show them how to deal with this kind of criticism in a healthy way.
 Someone who shows them how to laugh it off, own their insecurities, or just unapologetically be themselves.

-But for a lot of us, that person never existed, so instead, we started to sculpt our personality around what was more preferable to others.
+But for a lot of us, that person never existed, so instead we started to sculpt our personalities around what was more preferable to others.
 Creating and portraying a version of ourselves that felt safer, more acceptable, and less likely to be judged.

 Like a ‘personality construct’ that helps us gain approval, avoid conflict, and feel safe.